Tips for Submitting a Publishable Letter to the Editor

 Before sending, please review the news site’s Letter to the Editor requirements as many outlets restrict the length of Letters to the Editor to 250 words or less.
 Finally, if your Letter to the Editor gets published, please share it with us at [email protected].

 Sample Letter to the Editor:

-Social isolation is the overwhelming feeling of being left out, lonely or treated like you are invisible.
-Young people who are isolated can become victims of bullying, violence and depression.
-As a result, many further pull away from society, struggle with learning and social development or choose to hurt themselves or others.
+Social isolation is the overwhelming feeling of being left out, lonely, or treated like you are invisible.
+Young people who are isolated can become victims of bullying, violence, and depression.
+As a result, many pull further away from society, struggle with learning and social development, or choose to hurt themselves or others.

 We can change this!

 Start With Hello Week is this September 20–24, 2021.
 Start With Hello Week brings attention to the growing epidemic of social isolation and empowers young people to create a culture of inclusion and connectedness within their school, youth organization, and community.
 Start With Hello Week raises awareness and educates students and the community through Start With Hello training, advertising, activities, public proclamations, media events, student contests, and school awards.
 Participation in Start With Hello Week is free.